alex-sharifi/book-reports/the-data-warehouse-toolkit.md

 #### Dimension Table Overview

+- Provide the "who, what, where, when, why and how: context surrounding a business process event<sup>pg 40</sup>.
+- Contain the entry points and descriptive labels that enable the DW/BI system to be leveraged for analysis<sup>pg 40</sup>.
 - Often have many columns (sometimes 50 to 100).
 - The dimension tables _primary key_ which serves as basis for referential integrity with any given fact table to which it is joined.
 - _Continuously valued_ numeric observations are almost always facts.